FyroxEngine/Fyrox/README.md

 ## Supported OS

-For now only Windows is supported, because there is no backends were written yet for other OS.
+- Windows (DirectSound)
+- Linux (alsa)

 ## How to build

-Add `rg3d-sound = "0.1.0"` to your Cargo.toml
+Add `rg3d-sound = "0.2.0"` to your Cargo.toml

 ## Help needed

-It would be great if someone will make a backend for macOS.
-Linux backend is next on my list, it will be implemented using alsa.
+It would be great if someone make backend for macOS.

 ## License